twilio/voice-quickstart-android/README.md

     PUSH_CREDENTIAL_SID = 'CR***'
     APP_SID = 'AP***'

 Once you’ve done that, restart the server so it uses the new configuration info.
 Now it's time to test.
-Hit your application server's `placeCall` endpoint.
+Use your browser to initiate an incoming call by navigating to the "localhost:5000/placeCall" .
 This will trigger a Twilio REST API request that will make an inbound call to your mobile app.
-You will receive a incoming call notification.
+You will receive an incoming call notification.

 <img height="500px" src="images/quickstart/incoming_notification.png">"